mfayevpg/git_related/README.md

 Installing the Scripts
 ----------------------

+There are 2 ways to install the scripts : Manual and Automatic

+### Manual

 Those scripts are meant to be run from the command line.
 Best practice would be to clone this repo in some dir then make a symbolic link to each script in your /usr/local/bin